iszczesniak/cpp/auto/index.md

 A compiler substitutes the `auto` specifier with the type deduced based on the expression of the return instruction that is the initializing expression of the function result.
-This situation is analogous to the initialization of a function parameter, except that the function result does not have a name.
+This situation is analogous to the initialization of a function parameter in a function template, except that the function result does not have a name.

 Here're a few examples: